The Hong Kong Police Force has distinguished itself as one of the oldest, yet most modern, police forces in the world.

 Personnel and Training: The Personnel Wing (P Wing) is responsible for all core human resources management functions, including recruitment, promotion, career development, conditions of service, discipline, staff relations and welfare matters.

 People are the most valuable asset of the Force.
 To attract candidates of a high caliber to join the Force, the Recruitment Division of P Wing organises recruitment and publicity events of different nature, which include the Education & Careers Expo, Police Recruitment Days and careers talks.
-Between May 2021 and June 2024, the Recruitment Division held eight Recruitment Experience & Assessment Days that combined recruitment and experiential elements, introducing police work and recruitment information to the general public through an interactive way.
+Between May 2021 and June 2025, the Force held ten Recruitment Experience & Assessment Days that combined recruitment and experiential elements, introducing police work and recruitment information to the general public through an interactive way.
 Participants could also make applications on-site.
+Since June 2024, the Force has further reached out to the public by conducting recruitment publicity and selection activities in local communities.
+To date, four Community Outreach Recruitment Express (CORE) were held in shopping malls and public sports venues in different districts, featuring information booths, unit display and one-stop selection process including physical fitness tests.

-The Recruitment Division launches different youth engagement projects, such as the Police Mentorship Programme (PMP), Project ACHIEVE, Auxiliary Undergraduate Scheme, and Sportsmen’s Programme for Recruitment, Experience and Development, to provide young people with the opportunity to meet serving police officers and understand the diversified nature of police work.
-Upon PMP’s 20th anniversary in 2024, it is expanded to include Project ACHIEVE and to encompass all post-secondary students, whose education attainment would meet the academic requirements for joining the Force upon graduation.
-There are five streams under PMP, namely Hong Kong, Mainland, Overseas, Tertiary and Diploma of Applied Education, inspiring the relevant Hong Kong students to join the Force upon graduation.
+The Force also launches different youth engagement projects, such as the Police Mentorship Programme (PMP), Project ACHIEVE, Auxiliary Undergraduate Scheme, and Sportsmen’s Programme for Recruitment, Experience and Development, to provide young people with the opportunity to meet serving police officers and understand the diversified nature of police work.
+Since 2024, PMP has been expanded to include Project ACHIEVE and to encompass all post-secondary students, whose education attainment would meet the academic requirements for joining the Force upon graduation.
+There are five streams under PMP, namely Hong Kong, Mainland, Overseas, Tertiary and Diploma of Applied Education, attracting relevant Hong Kong students to join the Force upon graduation.

-Building on a solid foundation, the HKPC continues to have scooped a number of local and international awards, including the Global and Hong Kong Most Innovative Knowledge Enterprise (MIKE) Awards, the Best/Model Internal Quality Assurance Award in Asia-Pacific Quality Network, a Silver Award in the Brandon Hall Group Excellence in Technology Awards Program, a Merit Award in the Smart Government Innovation Lab Innovation Competition, and an Honors Award in the Astrid Awards.
+Building on a solid foundation, the HKPC continues to have scooped a number of local and international awards, including the 2024 QFIA Achiever awarded by the Education Bureau of the HKSAR Government, the Global and Hong Kong Most Innovative Knowledge Enterprise (MIKE) Awards, the Best/Model Internal Quality Assurance Award in Asia-Pacific Quality Network, a Silver Award in the Brandon Hall Group Excellence in Technology Awards Program, a Merit Award in the Smart Government Innovation Lab Innovation Competition, and an Honors Award in the Astrid Awards.
 The Force has also been continuously awarded the Manpower Developer by the Employee Retraining Board since 2013.

 Management Services: The Management Services Department is underpinned by the Information Systems Wing as well as the Service Quality Wing.